 So, if brain fog is getting you down and affecting your daily life, then you can find comfort in knowing that your experiences are normal and real, and help is available if needed.
 And, the next time, your partner or kids yell at you because they keep having to repeat themselves, you can yell back and tell them IT’S NOT YOUR FAULT!

-If you are going through perimenopause or menopause and would like to know how yoga can help, click the link below to obtain a copy of my FREE e-book.
-It demonstrates a selection of yoga poses that can bring relief to your symptoms.
-Whilst some are restorative, others are energy boosting or focus specifically on symptoms such as hot flashes. https://www.yourselfyoga.com/free-resources
+If you are going through perimenopause or menopause and would like to know how yoga can help, click here to obtain a copy of my FREE e-book.
+It demonstrates a selection of Restorative yoga poses that can bring relief to symptoms including anxiety, overwhelm, stress, and fatigue.
+When these are under control, brain fog seems is much more manageable.

 You can also join my Facebook group 'Yoga for Peri/Menopause' and enjoy free tips, advice, yoga sequences, classes and meet other like-minded women who are undergoing the same challenges.